giteshk/apigee-kickstart-docker-gke/README.md

-# Apigee Kickstart docker image based on Google App Engine Flex PHP image
+# Apigee Kickstart docker image based on Google App Engine Flex PHP runtime

 _This is an open-source project.
 It is not covered by Apigee support contracts.
  For help, please open an issue in this GitHub project.
 You are also always welcome to submit a pull request._

 This is a sample project to show you how to setup [Apigee Developer Portal Kickstart](https://www.drupal.org/project/apigee_devportal_kickstart) on Google Kubernetes Engine

-The reason we used the GCP PHP docker image to take advantage of the updates that the team maintains and also the integrations with other GCP tools
+The reason we used the [GCP PHP docker base image](https://github.com/GoogleCloudPlatform/php-docker/tree/master/php-onbuild) to take advantage of the updates that the team maintains and also the integrations with other GCP tools

 ## Running this setup on GKE